DIRECTOR Renee Denney

 He also has served on the Georgia Thespian Chapter Board for nine years overseeing stage management and conference show selections and served on the Georgia Theatre Conference State Board as Secondary Division Chair.

-He has been happily married to wife, Nancy for 37 years.
+Larry is happily married to wife Nancy.
 They have two grown children; Abram, a professional artist, and Sarah, a professional actress.
 Larry and Nancy recently settled in a new home in Alpharetta.
 His hobbies include working out, cooking, reading, working in the yard, writing, travel, and spending as much time at the beach as possible.